akashacms/akashacms-website/documents/quick-start/custom-css-js.html.md

 headerJavaScriptAddBottom:
     - href: /vendor/gridjs/gridjs.production.min.js
     - href: /quick-start/js/gridjs.js
+step: 10
 ---

-There are many kinds of front-end libraries we might use for special effects on our websites.
-We might use a layout framework, like Bootstrap, to handle both site theming and page layout.
-For that, it's most likely that every page of the website will use the same CSS stylesheets and JavaScript files.
-We covered that use case in: [](theming.html)

-In other cases a specific page will need a specific library or other custom file just for that page.
-It doesn't make sense to inject the CSS or JavaScript used solely by one page into every page of the site.
-Instead, what makes sense is that each page have the ability to declare the CSS and JavaScript files it needs.
+Out of the box, AkashaCMS has a simple way to use the same CSS/JavaScript files on each page.
+This is a key part of having a consistent look and feel across your website.
+We covered this in  [](theming.html)

+But, what if you need some special behavior on a specific page?

+It's also easy to add specific CSS or JS files to specific pages.

 AkashaCMS handles both site-wide CSS and JavaScript, as well as per-page CSS and JavaScript.
-It is encouraged that page layout templates use the `<ak-stylesheets>`, `<ak-headerJavaScript>`, and `<ak-footerJavaScript>` custom tags to load CSS and JavaScript into a page.
+Both are handled by using the `<ak-stylesheets>`, `<ak-headerJavaScript>`, and `<ak-footerJavaScript>` custom tags.

-In [](theming.html), we showed how to configure those tags for site-wide theming.
-These tags also pick up information from the page metadata to add specific CSS or JavaScript files to be loaded just for that page.
+For site-wide CSS and JavaScript files, we make a site-wide configuration in the `config.mjs` file.
+Namely, we use `addAssetsDir` to add the directory for a CSS or JavaScript framework, then we use the `addStylesheet`, `addFooterJavaScript`, and `addHeaderJavaScript` functions to add CSS and JS files to the list used by the `<ak-stylesheets>`, `<ak-headerJavaScript>`, and `<ak-footerJavaScript>` custom tags.

-Namely, we add `headerStylesheetsAdd`, `headerJavaScriptAddBottom`, or `headerJavaScriptAddTop` declarations in the frontmatter of each page where custom CSS or JavaScript files are needed.
+We can implement per-page CSS and JavaScript by using `headerStylesheetsAdd`, `headerJavaScriptAddBottom`, or `headerJavaScriptAddTop` declarations in the frontmatter of a page.
+These make a per-page addition to those same lists, so when the page layout template sees the `<ak-stylesheets>`, `<ak-headerJavaScript>`, and `<ak-footerJavaScript>` custom tags, the page will have additional files.

 To see how this works, let's install [GridJS](https://gridjs.io) and show a sample table.

 ## Installing the GridJS package